Opting to go it alone and be a solo startup founder is a hard, but not impossible, task.

 - Jack Ma from Alibaba

 What this shows is that being a solo founder, non-technical founder or non-technical solo founder of a startup is not impossible!
-Like most things in the life of a startup, it’s just damn hard.
+There are a wealth of resources out there, like podcasts and even blogs on how to start a business to help you understand what is needed to create a business.
+Like most things in the life of a startup, however, being a solo founder is just damn hard.

 All things being equal, I understand why investors prefer to have a founding team of two or more people, and in-built technical skills.
 It does make sense.
 Especially when you are pre-product market fit.